SchulzLab/TEPIC/README.md

 and produces seperate features for peak length, peak count and/or peak signal.
 These can be used in downstream applications to, e.g. to determine the influence of chromatin accessiblity on gene expression, without considering detailed information on TF binding.

-Further details on TEPIC can be found in the provided description [docs/TEPIC-INVOKE.pdf](docs/TEPIC-INVOKE.pdf).
+Further details on TEPIC can be found in the provided [description](docs/Description.pdf).

 ## Installing TEPIC
 To run *TEPIC* the following packages/software must be installed: